Ignoring Google’s Warnings: A Costly Lesson in PPC Management

 FAQs

-What was identified as the root cause of the issue?
+What was the root cause of the PPC performance drop?

-The root cause was a bypassed onboarding process that left the account without critical safeguards, including monitoring scripts and regular health checks.
-This omission allowed mistakes to go unnoticed and caused the performance drop.
+The root cause was a bypassed onboarding process.
+Because the account skipped essential setup steps, it missed safeguards such as monitoring scripts and regular health checks.

 Comments